Bachelor and Master Theses

 Students are required to bring the application form with them.
 Personal attendance is mandatory and topics cannot be reserved in advance.
 Although it is not obligatory, we recommend completing the course "Wissenschaftliches Arbeiten" (Scientific Work) before applying for a thesis.
 Date and place of the assignment as well as the available topics (~1 week before the assignment) are announced on this site in time.
 Being familiar with International Business concepts (e.g. by completing the specialization International Business) is handy but not a prerequisite.

-Topics available here ~ one week in advance
+Topics: available ~ one week before the assignment

 Please bring the Application form to the assignment date.